esumner001/Colorado-River-Data/README.md

 Model Code by Erin Sumner:
-  Assistant Professor of Economics at Regis University and PhD student Water Science and Management - NM State University with advice from advisers
+  Assistant Professor of Economics at Regis University and PhD student Water Science and Management - NM State University

 With contribution from:
   Frank A. Ward (New Mexico State University) and